PropertyList/backend/README.md

 3. Marketplace

 # 1. Core
-Contract that acts as a router, and factory ford deploying `Property` contracts.
+Contract that acts as a router, and factory for deploying `Property` contracts.
 Most `Property` methods can ONLY be accessed through this contract.

 <h2> Elements </h2>